 A key component of the EIS process is providing opportunities for public review and comment.
-The public has had several opportunities to comment during the process, consistent with the National Environmental Policy Act, Council on Environmental Quality guidelines and Department of the Navy policy and Marine Corps policy.
+The public has had several opportunities to comment during the process, consistent with the National Environmental Policy Act, Council on Environmental Quality guidelines and Department of the Navy (DON) policy and Marine Corps policy.
 The first of these opportunities occurred during the 30-day Public Scoping Period in Fall 2010, from August 6 to September 7, 2010.
 An additional scoping period occurred October 10 to November 8, 2010.
 Two public meetings were held during the Public Scoping Period on August 24 and 26, 2010.
 Comments submitted during the scoping periods helped to shape the issues and alternatives studied throughout the development of the Draft EIS.

 The Notice of Availability (NOA) for the Draft EIS was published on July 13, 2012, which officially initiated a 45-day Public Comment Period, providing the second public comment opportunity from July 13 to August 27, 2012.
 This period was extended to September 27, 2012.
 Two public meetings were also held during the Public Comment Period.
 The first meeting occurred on August 7, 2012 in McIntosh County, Georgia.
 The second public meeting took place on August 9, 2012 in Long County, Georgia.
 The Marine Corps received additional input and comments from federal, state, local, and tribal governments, resource, regulatory, and planning agencies and non-governmental stakeholders with an interest in the proposed modernization effort.
-Following the Public Comment Period, the Marine Corps reviewed the public comments submitted on the Draft EIS.
+Following the Public Comment Period, the Marine Corps reviewed the public comments submitted on the Draft EIS and addressed these comments in the Final EIS.

 On March 22, 2013, the NOA for the Final EIS was published in the Federal Register.
 The Final EIS remains fundamentally unchanged from the Draft EIS.
 The adjustments made for the Final EIS improved the clarity, accuracy, and thoroughness of the analysis presented in the Draft EIS.
 No changes were made to conclusions in the analysis concerning the nature or magnitude of impacts on any resources.

-A copy of the Final EIS has been provided to requesting individuals, agencies, and organizations, and is available to the public on the project Web site, as well as in various libraries (please see the project Web site or the Project Update for more information concerning the public locations where the Final EIS may be located).
-Regulations provide for a 30-day waiting period after the publication of the Final EIS to allow for the Marine Corps' internal review, as well as for any final comment by the public and other agencies on the Final EIS prior to final action on the proposal.
+The Final EIS was distributed to federal, state and local agencies, elected officials, and other interested parties, and made available to the public on the project Web site, as well as in various libraries (please see the project Web site for more information on the public locations where the Final EIS may be located).
+The public was afforded an opportunity to submit comments on the Final EIS during a 30-day waiting period from March 22 to April 22, 2013.